Technigo/project-news-site/README.md

 Margin around the dokument in the browser.
 During the Q&A I learned about the reset tag to use in the css file.
 This took away the preinstalled margins and styling that comes with chrome amongs other.
 When I added this it solved alot of small problems I couldn't understand.
-It also made some other problems that I now can't solve.
-More about that below.

 I realised that often when i got stuck with something and one thing worked but when I did it again it didn't work, I've missed a letter or something like that in the html file.
 It took me a while when I was looking but when I found it and solved the problem it was often a simple thing like that.